Lost Vape Centaurus BT200 experience report

 Appearance and Material Usage

-General Use, Menu, and App Usage
+General Usage, Menu, and App Usage

-ModesI guess I don’t even need to introduce the Power mode, it’s that fundamental.
-But there is a Turbo mode here, and when using it, I noticed that it sets a wattage value for the measured resistance and pushes it much more forcefully until the very end of the draw.
-It feels as if the preheat is set to Hard, but only by feel, because otherwise it is on Soft and you cannot adjust that, only the wattage.
-I note that this is a really cool mode, I just had to turn down the wattage set by the mode a bit because it was a little too much for me, but at lower wattage, we get a truly superb experience as a result, with no shortage of vapor either.
-So, ultimately, it’s something like Bypass, just with adjustable wattage.
+ModesA Power mode, I don’t think I need to introduce it, it’s that basic.
+But there’s a Turbo mode here, and when using it, I noticed that it sets a wattage value for the measured resistance and pushes it much more strongly until the end of the puff.
+It’s as if preheat were set to Hard, but only by feel, because otherwise it’s on Soft and doesn’t allow adjustment, only the wattage.
+I might add that this is a really cool mode, I just had to turn down the wattage set by the mode a bit because it was a bit too much for me, but with lower wattage, we get a very amazing experience as a result, with no shortage of vapor.
+So, in the end, it’s something like Bypass, but you can adjust the wattage.

 Experience

-As an MTL user, I can state that the BT200 functions perfectly well with MTL tanks too, but this mod was still designed more for DL use.
-Although I was able to calibrate all modes for my MTL setups, I still think it suits DL tanks better.
-But if I disregard that, I have to say that it turned out to be a device that is quite robust in size but becomes tame over time.
+As an MTL user, I can state that the BT200 functions perfectly well with MTL tanks too, but this mod is still designed more for DL use.
+Although I was able to calibrate all modes to my MTL setups, I still think it pairs better with DL tanks.
+But if I set that aside, I have to say that it has turned out to be a device that is quite robust in size, but becomes a tamed lamb over time.
 I was indeed able to customize every mode to bring out the maximum from my MTL setup, but due to its size, no MTL looks good on it.
-But let this not discourage anyone, because its customizability is second to none, so whether someone wants to use it with an MTL or a DL tank, they will be satisfied with it.
+But don’t let this discourage anyone, because its customizability is unparalleled, so whoever wants to use it with either an MTL or a DL tank will be satisfied with it.

 Pros